 - If Type = Day of Week, three Day of Week display formats are available: M abbreviates the day to a single letter, Mon abbreviates to three letters, and Monday displays the entire word.

-For more information, see Dates and Times in Origin.
+For more information, see Origin's Date and Time Format Specifiers.

 Set Decimal Places